 Charles Judels voices Stromboli and the Coachman.
-He even gives them different accents — Stromboli has an Italian accent and the Coachman has a British accent (this bit of voice acting also carried over into the movie-themed dark ride at Disneyland, in which both Stromboli and the Coachman were voiced by a former trombonist in the Disneyland marching band).
+He even gives them different accents — Stromboli has an Italian accent and the Coachman has a British accent.
+This bit of voice acting also carried over into the movie-themed dark ride at Disneyland, in which both Stromboli and the Coachman are voiced by a former trombonist in the Disneyland marching band.

 Foulfellow and Gideon were supposed to meet Pinocchio a third time, and be caught by the police.
 Cutting this effectively made them Karma Houdinis.

 There was to be a Dream Sequence where Geppetto would tell Pinocchio a bedtime story about his grandfather, a mighty pine tree.